-All competitors are required to have a USCG-approved personal flotation device (PFD) on their person or on their vessel.
+All competitors are required to have a USCG-approved personal flotation device (PFD) on their person or board.
 We recommend CO2 cartridge inflatable waist packs.
 These are less intrusive and don’t catch wind like a deck-top bulky PFD.
 Any competitor without a PFD will be disqualified and not allowed to compete.
 There will be no refunds of entry fee due to disqualification.
-Although, not required, we strongly encourage competitors to wear leashes as the Puget Sound is well know for it’s strong winds.
+Although, not required, we strongly encourage competitors to wear leashes as depending on the weather, the winds can pick up on Lake Washington.

 Drafting rules are in accordance with those followed by many top world-wide races.
 Only like gender and like board class drafting is allowed.
 In other words, a 12’6″ can only draft behind another 12’6″; not a 14′ or an Unlimited; and a male or female may only draft behind the same sex.

 If you fall, you have 5 strokes to get back on your feet and stand up.
 This rule is in effect so a paddler does not achieve an advantage by not standing up.
 You must complete the course standing upon your board.

 A flotilla of safety vessels and jet-ski will be present on the water.
 Having your own support vessel (small motorized craft, canoe or kayak) is not recommended, but will be allowed as long as the vessel does not create a wake, obstruct other competitors, nor provide aid such as blocking a headwind or towing.
 Any violation by a support vessel will result in the immediate disqualification of the associated competitor, who will be removed from the race.
 We do encourage friends and families to come out in their watercraft to cheer on the participants.

 Shall be responsible for officiating the races from the water.

 Shall be responsible for officiating the start and finish of all races.